zabbix/zabbix/templates/app/kubernetes_http/kubernetes_scheduler_http/README.md

 Don't forget change macros {$KUBE.SCHEDULER.SERVER.URL}, {$KUBE.API.TOKEN}.
 Also, see the Macros section for a list of macros used to set trigger values.

+*NOTE.* You might need to set the `--binding-address` option for Scheduler to the address where Zabbix proxy can reach it.
+For example, for clusters created with `kubeadm` it can be set in the following manifest file (changes will be applied immediately):

+- /etc/kubernetes/manifests/kube-scheduler.yaml

 *NOTE.* Some metrics may not be collected depending on your Kubernetes Scheduler instance version and configuration.